basf/ARCANA/README.rst

 Configuration
 -------------
 ARCANA is designed to be flexible and adaptable to a wide range of scenarios in battery health prediction.
-To tailor the predictive modeling to your specific dataset and analytical needs, ARCANA utilizes two main configuration files: :code:`general_settings.ini` and :code:`model_parameters.ini`; adjust these configurations to match the characteristics of your battery data and the specificities of the analysis you intend to perform with ARCANA.
+To tailor the predictive modeling to your specific dataset and analytical needs, ARCANA utilizes two main configuration files: :code:`general_parameter.ini` and :code:`model_parameter.ini`; adjust these configurations to match the characteristics of your battery data and the specificities of the analysis you intend to perform with ARCANA.

 General Configuration
 ---------------------
-The :code:`general_config.ini` file serves as the central hub for setting up the main aspects of ARCANA.
+The :code:`general_parameter.ini` file serves as the central hub for setting up the main aspects of ARCANA.
 This configuration file is important for defining the workflow and data management for the predictive analysis.
 The following are the key sections and their respective parameters:

 - **General Settings**: This section captures the settings for the general workflow, including unique identifiers and paths to essential data and/or model files.
 It allows you to specify the location of input data, the name of the dataset, and paths to pre-trained models and scalers.